ubiquity/xp.ubq.fi/README.md

 - Plain HTML, CSS, and TypeScript (no frameworks)
 - Fast bundling with esbuild
 - Bun for scripting and package management
-- Minimal Deno static file server
+- Minimal static file server (using Deno or can be replaced)
-- Compatible with Deno Deploy
+- Artifact download and storage system

 ---